geopython/stetl/README.md

 ## Origins

-Stetl originated in the INSPIRE-FOSS project ([2009-2013 now archived](https://github.com/justb4/inspire-foss).
+Stetl originated in the INSPIRE-FOSS project: [2009-2013 now archived](https://github.com/justb4/inspire-foss).
 Since then Stetl evolved into a wider use like transforming [Dutch GML-based Open Datasets](https://github.com/opengeogroep/NLExtract) such as IMGEO/BGT (Large Scale Topography) and IMKAD/BRK (Cadastral Data).